gep13/gep13/input/blog/opening-and-editing-an-adobe-illustrator-file-using-expression-design.md

 Title: Opening and editing an Adobe Illustrator file using Expression Design
 Published: 24/5/2013
 Tags:
-- Adobe Illustrator
+- adobe illustrator
-- Export
+- export
-- Expression Design
+- expression design
 ---

 # Open and edit a .ai file using Expression Design